JPreusser/JPreusser.github.io/_pages/about.md

   - <details>
       <summary>Abstract</summary>
-        An object must be allocated among a number of agents.
+        An object is allocated among a number of agents.
-        The efficient allocation depends on the agents' information about their peers, but each agent wants the object for themself.
+        The optimal allocation depends on the agents' information about their peers, but each agent wants the object for themself.
         Monetary transfers are unavailable.
         We consider mechanisms where it is a dominant strategy to report truthfully.

-        On the negative side, deterministic mechanisms do not generally suffice, and anonymous mechanisms cannot elicit any information.
+        We show that deterministic mechanisms do not generally suffice for implementation and optimality, and that anonymous mechanisms cannot meaningfully elicit information.

-        On the positive side, there are simple mechanisms-jury mechanisms-that are optimal when there are three or fewer agents, approximately optimal in symmetric environments with many agents, and the only deterministic mechanisms satisfying a relaxed anonymity notion.
+        However, there are simple mechanisms---jury mechanisms---that are optimal when there are three or fewer agents, approximately optimal in symmetric environments with many agents, and the only deterministic mechanisms satisfying a relaxed anonymity notion.
         In a jury mechanism, each agent is either a juror or a candidate.
-        The jurors decide which candidate wins the object; jurors never win.
+        The jurors decide which candidate wins the object, but jurors never win.
     </details>